dhyeydoshi/Hyperspectral-Image-Classification/README.md

 # Hyperspectral Image Classification

 This Python project provides a comprehensive pipeline for classifying hyperspectral imagery data.
 It is designed to preprocess hyperspectral images, apply various classification algorithms, and evaluate the performance of these classifiers.
-The pipeline utilizes machine learning techniques, including feature selection, normalization, and handling imbalanced datasets, to predict land cover types from hyperspectral data.
+The pipeline utilizes machine learning techniques, including feature selection, normalization, and handling imbalanced datasets, to predict soil types from hyperspectral data.

 ## Features